Triangle Modern Architecture

 To order, please go to http://www.ncmodernist.org/donate.htm and use our general donation service.
 We'll know (from the amount) that it's for this book.

 Donate $64 per book to include shipping anywhere in the US.
 Donate $49 per book for local pickup in Raleigh (Five Points) and Durham (Parkwood).
-Books will be available in early September.
+Books will be available in late September.